preetzware/Guess-Game/README.md

 **6.** <u>**Star Rating and form**</u>

-The star rating and feedback form that appear below the the option buttons can be partly credited to this YouTube tutorial: https://www.youtube.com/watch?v=lqrsLpcGTes&t=3s.
+The star rating and feedback form that appear below the the option buttons can be partly credited to this YouTube tutorial: <a href="https://www.youtube.com/watch?v=lqrsLpcGTes&t=3s" target="_blank">Star Rating</a>.
 The first star could not be fully unmarked once clicked and I fixed this by adding a 'remove star rating' function.
 Both ratings and feedback area are required in order to submit the form.

 ![feedback section](assets/img/feedback.webp)